 If you’re coming from the U.S. – you must take the theory test, then six driving lessons and then a road test.
 Once, you do those things you will be considered a new driver by Irish insurance companies for 2 years (so you’ll be paying a higher price for insurance!)

-Irish car insurance
+Buying Irish car insurance:

 For car insurance – if you are looking to be insured whilst on a foreign driver’s license, there are very limited insurers that will accept you.
 We found Liberty Insurance to be the most competitively priced, as they accept overseas no-claims bonuses.
 Car insurance is high in Ireland – ours is €1,600 a year on a 1.4 liter Ford Focus.
 Your insurance premium will be reduced when you change to an Irish Licence, be sure to let your insurer know as soon as you change your license.